 As with everything in Ayurveda, it depends on your Ayurvedic constitution (dosha) and the season!
 So how much physical intimacy is beneficial for your dosha?
 And when is the best time?

-If you don’t know your dosha yet, set up a 20-min complimentary call with me to find out.
+If you don’t know your dosha yet, take this quiz to find out.

 If you want a healthy libido, the best way to build one is by increasing overall wellness and building ojas.